Obesogen: Potential obesogens in everyday life

 Pesticides are substances used to prevent, destroy, repel or mitigate pests, and they have been used throughout all of recorded history.
 Some pesticides persist for short periods of time and some for long periods of time which are considered persistent organic pollutants (POPs).
 Several cross-sectional studies have shown pesticides as obesogens, linking them to obesity, diabetes and other morbidities.

 Some pharmaceutical drugs are also potentially obesogens.
-From 2005–2008, 11% of Americans aged 12 and over took antidepressant medications.
+From 2005 to 2008, 11% of Americans aged 12 and over took antidepressant medications.
 Certain antidepressants, known as selective serotonin reuptake inhibitors (SSRIs), are potentially adding to the almost 100 million obese individuals in the U.S. A key function of SSRI antidepressants is to regulate the serotonin reuptake transporter (SERT) which can affect food intake and lipid accumulation leading to obesity.

 Organotins such as tributyltin (TBT) and triphenyltin (TPT) are endocrine disruptors that have been shown to increase triglyceride storage in adipocytes.
 Although they have been widely used in the marine industry since the 1960s, other common sources of human exposure include contaminated seafood and shellfish, fungicides on crops and as antifungal agents used in wood treatments, industrial water systems and textiles.
 Organotins are also being used in the manufacture of PVC plastics and have been identified in drinking water and food supplies.

 Perfluorooctanoic acid (PFOA) is a surfactant used for reduction of friction, and it is also used in nonstick cookware.
 PFOA has been detected in the blood of more than 98% of the general US population.
 It is a potential endocrine disruptor.
 Animal studies have shown that prenatal exposure to PFOA is linked to obesity when reaching adulthood.